yoonmoonsick/dnd2024/README.md

   - You can roll 1d6 in place of the normal damage of your Unarmed Strike or Monk weapons.
 This die changes as you gain Monk Levels, as shown in the Martial Arts column of the Monk Features table.
 - Level 1: Dexterous Attacks
   - You can use your Dexterity modifier instead of your Strength modifier for the attack and damage rolls of your Unarmed Strikes and Monk weapons.
-- Level 2: Monk’s Focus
+- Level 2: Monk's Focus
   - Flurry of Blows.
 You can expend 1 Ki-Point to make two Unarmed Strikes as a Bonus Action.
   - Patient Defense.
 You can take the Disengage action as a Bonus Action.
 Alternatively, you can expend 1 Ki-Point to take both the Disengage and the Dodge actions as a Bonus Action.
   - Step of the Wind.
 You can take the Dash action as a Bonus Action.
 Alternatively, you can expend 1 Ki-Point to take both the Disengage and Dash actions as a Bonus Action, and your jump distance is doubled for the turn.
 - Level 3: Deflect Attacks
   - When a melee attack roll hits you and deals bludgeoning, piercing, or slashing damage, you can use your reaction to reduce the damage you take.
 The amount reduced equals 1d10 + your Dexterity modifier + your Monk level.
-Additionally, you can spend 1 Ki point to redirect some of the attack’s force.
+Additionally, you can spend 1 Ki point to redirect some of the attack's force.
 The attacking creature must succeed on a Dexterity saving throw or take damage equal to your Martial Arts die + your Dexterity modifier.
 - Level 10: Heightened Focus
   - Your Flurry of Blows, Patient Defense, and Step of the Wind gain the following benefits.
   - Flurry of Blows.
 You can expend 1 Ki-Point to use Flurry of Blows and make three Unarmed Strikes with it instead of two.